sondrefossaa/HiveLink/docs/AD_SETUP.md

    - Get your Network Code

 2. **Create Rewarded Video Ad Units**
-   - Create rewarded video ad units in Ad Manager
+   - In Ad Manager dashboard, create a new ad unit
+   - Select "Rewarded video" as the ad format
+   - Configure the reward type and amount (e.g., "hint", "extra practice")
    - Get the ad unit path (format: `/network-code/ad-unit-path`)

 3. **Add to Environment Variables**